 To help you select a data source type, here is a set of concerns and the list of data sources that can serve in such a context.
 If you have multiple concerns, create the intersection of all sets to isolate a list of choices.

-When choosing any data source type that is not on-premises, you need to think about the safety of the data both at rest and during transport.
-We strongly recommend that you further encrypt your data by applying a master key for file-based solutions or a Security Provider for Advanced Data Sources.
-This ensures only you can read the data.
+When choosing any type of data source that is not on-premises, you must consider the security of the data at rest and in transit.
+We strongly recommend that you further encrypt your data using a master key for file-based solutions or a security provider for advanced data sources.
+This ensures that only you can read the data.